xonotic/xonstat-go/README.md

 This repository is a port of the [original XonStat][xonstat] application to the Go programming language.

+## Prerequisites
+xonstat-go requires the development headers of `libcairo2` to build.
+Install that with your system's package manager.

 ## Clone
 `git clone git@gitlab.com:xonotic/xonstat-go.git`